nicolasdugue/DirectedLouvain/README.md

     ./bin/community -f graph/graph.txt -l -1 -v > graph.tree

 Another possibility is to pass a binary file containing all information regarding the graph.
-This file **must** be generated using the `-r` option, see below.
+This file **must** be generated using the our program in a first place, or follows the CSR format (see below).
 In this case, the only mandatory option is `-w` to indicate whether the graph is weighted.

 Several options are available, among which:
 + `-f` path to the input graph (edgelist or binary format (`.bin`))
 + `-w` to indicate that the input graph is weighted
 + `-n` to indicate that the input graph is correctly numbered (from `0` to `n-1`)
-+ `-r` for reproducibility purposes: the renumbered and binary graphs are stored on files and can be reused.
++ `-r` for reproducibility purposes: the renumbered graph is stored on hard drive.

 More options and information are provided using `./bin/community`